Operation of Relay | Fundamental Requirements of Relay

 When a fault occurs in an electrical circuit, such as an overload or short circuit, the current flowing through the system increases beyond safe levels.
 This is where the relay comes into play.
 The relay is an intelligent device that monitors the electrical currents and voltages to detect any abnormalities.

 The core component of a relay is an electromagnet.
 When the relay detects a fault current, it energizes this electromagnet.
-The magnetic field generated by the electromagnet then exerts a force on a movable armature, which is mechanically linked to a set of contacts1.
+The magnetic field generated by the electromagnet then exerts a force on a movable armature, which is mechanically linked to a set of contacts.

 In its resting state, the relay’s contacts are either normally open (NO) or normally closed (NC).
 For a relay that operates to open a circuit breaker, the contacts would typically be in the NO position.
 Upon detecting a fault, the energized electromagnet pulls the armature, causing the contacts to move from the NO to the closed position.
-This action completes a secondary circuit that is connected to the tripping mechanism of the circuit breaker2.
+This action completes a secondary circuit that is connected to the tripping mechanism of the circuit breaker.

 The tripping mechanism is usually a spring-loaded mechanism that, once activated, physically separates the contacts within the circuit breaker.
-This separation of contacts interrupts the flow of current, effectively isolating the faulty section of the circuit from the rest of the electrical system3.
+This separation of contacts interrupts the flow of current, effectively isolating the faulty section of the circuit from the rest of the electrical system.

 The speed of this entire process is crucial.
 It must happen within milliseconds to prevent damage to the system and ensure safety.
-After the fault is cleared and the system is deemed safe, the relay is reset to its original state, ready to protect the circuit once again2.
+After the fault is cleared and the system is deemed safe, the relay is reset to its original state, ready to protect the circuit once again.

 This protective action of the relay and circuit breaker is analogous to a home’s smoke detector system.
 The smoke detector (relay) senses the presence of smoke (fault) and triggers the home’s alarm system (circuit breaker) to alert the occupants and prevent further hazards.